 Imagine if the Prince of Confusion had to referee a basketball game.
 At first the game would move along without interruption for Hamlet would only silently observe.
 But when a point guard stumbles and the other team yells for a travel, he would raise doubt.

 After a while, the players would notice how disengaged the Danish Prince would be to the affairs of the court.
-And they would start to dispense their own justice by trading fouls.
+And they would start to dispense their own justice.
 A push here, a shove there, soon a friendly game would turn into a barroom brawl.
 But even with a need for royal intervention, the prince would still hold back.

-Sensing the game getting out of hand, the coaches would try to call a time out to settle their players.
+Sensing the game getting out of hand, the coaches would try to call a time out.
 But it would only create more questions for the one holding the whistle.

 Yes, let time be.
 Don’t let a memory of a NFL game be a coach staring up at a big screen TV while tossing a red sock to protest a call.
 Do not let the review last longer than the time it takes to get a stadium beer.
 And never let a referee inhibit a roller girl’s desire to shove her opponent into a popcorn stand.

 Like life, sports are inherently unfair.
 But they are unfair to all participants.
-Being a good sport is having the good sense to keep playing instead of looking for a zebra to state your case.
+Being a good sport is having enough sense to keep playing instead of looking for a zebra to state your case.

 It may have been quiet, but I was on high alert.
-Every one of my senses was probing the darkness to gather anything besides an empty void.
-And it was in the middle of this dearth of information that I saw a flickering shadow along the railroad tracks.
+Every one of my senses was probing the darkness.
+And it was in the middle of this attuned state that I saw a flickering shadow dance along the railroad tracks.

 I tried to pedal faster but it wasn’t enough.
-The flickering shadow quickly covered the terrain and gained on me.
-It didn’t matter how quickly I went.
-The shadow soon passed on my left and leapt into the night.
+The flickering shadow covered the terrain with a graceful ease and started gaining on me.
+It didn’t matter how quickly I plunged.
+The shadow soon ran along side, leapt forward and disappeared into the night.

-I stopped pedaling and gasped for the cool night air.
-I looked into the starless sky, the downtown buildings slowly approaching.
+I stopped pedaling and gasped for air.
+It took more than a few breaths to regain my composure.
+And as I continued to inhale the cool night air, I looked up into the starless sky and saw the downtown skyline slowly approaching.
 I coasted for as long as I could until I slammed my brakes.

-The flickering shadow that disappeared into the night now lay in front of me.
+The flickering shadow that had disappeared into the deep of the night now stood in front of me.
 But it was no longer an aberration.
 It was a deer.

-It was stunning to see this animal so deep in the city.
-It was only a mile from seeing a lousy Timberwolves basketball game.
+It was stunning to see an animal from the wild so deep in the city.
+It was only a mile from watching a lousy Timberwolves basketball game.
 It could have gone to the Smiling Moose for a beer.
 But why?
 Why did it wander so close?

 Then it hit me.
-The deer was a sporting one and wanted to compete with its fellow Man the only way it knew how – in a race.
+This deer was a sporting deer and it wanted to compete with its fellow Man the only way it knew how – in a race.

-I brought my bike to a complete stop and surrendered the path.
+I brought my bike to a stop and surrendered the path.
 It was my first encounter with the Wild Kingdom and I completely lost.
-Never did I think a race with a deer was in the realm of possibility.
-But here it was: the deer, victorious, lungs heaving, nostrils flaring, eyes wide to all that was beyond my grasp.
+Never did I think a race with another animal was in the realm of possibility.
+But here it was: the deer, victorious, heaving lungs, nostrils flaring, eyes wide to all that was beyond my grasp.
 It briefly acknowledged my presence before leaping back into the night.